steelcityamir/sts-proxy/README.md

 Always use HTTPS with TLS/SSL certificates to secure data in transit.
 This protects sensitive data, such as authentication credentials and session tokens, from being intercepted.

 ### Secure Application Properties
-Avoid storing sensitive information like directly in `application.properties`.
+Avoid storing sensitive information directly in `application.properties`.

 ### Role and Access Management
 Apply the principle of least privilege for the AWS IAM roles.
 Ensure that the IAM role assumed by your application has only the necessary permissions and nothing more.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.